By: Tavaga Research

 - cash equivalent/money market instruments.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 One must divide between all these asset classes w.r.t. different requirements i.e. stocks are used to increase wealth through high-risk high returns, bonds/debt instruments are used to get a defined/fixed return; and money market instruments are used mainly to fulfill immediate liquidity needs but may still give a low return on the money invested.

 And even when dividing within the same asset class, one must invest in different instruments within the asset class.
 Eg: Buy stocks of companies in different sectors (such as banking, FMCG, etc.); in debt one can invest in bonds/fixed deposits/certificate of deposits; in cash equivalents such as saving bank account/physical cash/liquid funds etc.

 Now the ratio of the diversification is unique to every person, for someone who is younger and has a higher risk appetite they can dedicate a higher percentage to equity and lower in debt.

-- Preservation of Capital: Diversifying assets helps reduce chance of loss of capital.
-Investment in debt instruments assure fixed return and safety of capital, having this as part of your portfolio ensures capital preservation.
+- Preservation of Capital: Diversifying assets helps reduce the chance of loss of capital.
+Investment in debt instruments assures fixed return and safety of capital, having this as part of your portfolio ensures capital preservation.